-140 In brief, an opt-in system is one where all members of the group must be gathered and named at the time the claim is issued.
+143 In brief, an opt-in system is one where all members of the group must be gathered and named at the time the claim is issued.
 An opt-out system is where an action is brought on behalf of an unidentified group who opt in later in the process, at the point of claiming their damages.

-- b.
-Involve front loading of costs: entry of each of the claimant's names and details onto a group register usually at the time the claim form is lodged, the CAT rules however do allow for the joining and substitution of names postissue of the claim form; - c.
+CAT rules however do allow for the joining and substitution of names postissue of the claim form;

+- c.
 Require funding: gathering claimants to satisfy third party funders, and ATE requirements so that there are enough claimants to cover the high cost of bringing the action.
 Under an opt-out regime funders undertake a risk analysis based on potential numbers in the group, value of the claims and the potential take up rate by other representative bodies; and - d.
 Have cost implications: In low value collective consumer claims there are real disincentives for lawyers who may assist bodies bringing the claims.
 Under normal CFA rules the agreement provides that the firm reserves the right to recover those costs from the client where they are unable to recover from the defendants.
 In these cases the client is unlikely to be in a position to meet those costs and therefore the work would need to undertaken on a CFA-Lite basis.
 A CFA-Lite agreement means lawyers they would not seek to recover costs from their clients but would agree to only take what they could recover from the defendants which could put them considerably out of pocket.
-Accordingly some cost protections 141 should be made available in line with the working party's report on litigating public interest litigation. - 23.
+Accordingly some cost protections 144 should be made available in line with the working party's report on litigating public interest litigation. - 24.
 In addition to these generic problems the s47B procedure requires that a body is designated and approved by the Lord Chancellor.
 In order to do so the Lord Chancellor must be satisfied that the body is: a recognized representative of the group; has integrity and reputation; gives rise to no potential conflicts of interest; has adequate financial means; and has the expertise to bring the action.
 The application is subject to a three month consultation period where objections may be raised.
 There then follows final approval with a statutory instrument drafted and laid before Parliament.
 Having survived this rigorous process, there is a view that a designated body should not be subject to the costs and delays of class certification and permission stage hearings that ad hoc representative parties may require.
 This process, while it protects the public interest is both time-consuming and potentially burdensome for a variety of body's who might otherwise seek designation.
 This is especially the case where a body, such as an unincorporated association, trade association or trade union, or an individual claimant may only wish or need to act as a representative in a single instance.

-141 For a fuller discussion of costs protection, see: Liberty, Litigating the Public Interest: report of the working group on facilitating public interest litigation, (July 2006) (www.liberty-human-rights.org.uk).
+144 For a fuller discussion of costs protection, see: Liberty, Litigating the Public Interest: report of the working group on facilitating public interest litigation, (July 2006) (www.liberty-human-rights.org.uk).